 1 year full-time

 Subject pedagogy (how to teach the subject for understanding) is explored in an innovative university / partnership model known as the POD (Professional Opportunities and Development).
 The POD involves a ‘hybrid space’ where university tutors and classroom practitioners work together.
 This model provides trainees with the ‘best of both worlds’, opportunities to work with research relevant university professionals with an abundance of experience in teacher training and school practitioners with experience of delivering the National Curriculum and experts in current classroom practice.
 The ITE course is delivered using a blended approach and follows a ‘knowledge rich’ curriculum that is current and evidence based.

 Beginning teachers work in classrooms in POD schools with expert staff to develop teaching skills, knowledge and understanding that are observed, deconstructed and analysed and that can be applied during their own teaching placement.
-Subject knowledge is enhanced through work with subject specific University staff and with subject experts from the POD setting.

 The history course at Durham aims to: